Germany's IG Metall to deepen ties with U.S. union UAW

 Trade unions are a powerful voice in Germany.
 IG Metall represents employees’ interests at all major car makers in Germany and unions sit on the boards of all major companies.
 In the United States unions generally wield far less clout.

-The statement on ties with the UAW comes against the backdrop of the emissions scandal at Volkswagen (VOWG_p.DE).
+The statement on ties with the UAW comes against the backdrop of the emissions scandal at Volkswagen.